pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 Just like that, there are ways to identify elements in an HTML document/DOM.
 But CSS selectors are the tool for the job.
 They have a [specification that browsers need to follow](https://www.w3.org/TR/selectors-3/)

-If you are an automation engineer working on UI automation, invest time in learning CSS selectors.
+If you are an automation engineer working on UI automation, invest time in learning CSS selectors (how about reading through the rest of the article?).
 You will reap benefits that are much more.

 I can hear your question: "But, it is so easy to copy the XPath.
 How about CSS selectors?"
 Trust me, in many browsers, the option is right there next to `Copy XPath`.
 You'll find `Copy CSS Selector` or `Copy Selector`.